Indian Forest Service 2025: Your Complete Exam Guide for Success

 • Correctly enter all of your information requested in the first stage, notably your contact information.

 • After completing the form, you will be prompted to double-check the data before submitting it.
-It cannot be modified once the final submission has been made.
-Your registration ID and password for accessing the UPSC website will be issued to your registered email address and cellphone number once you’ve submitted it.
+Once the final submission has been made, it cannot be modified.
+Once you’ve submitted it, your registration ID and password for accessing the UPSC website will be issued to your registered email address and cellphone number.

-• Keep these login credentials in mind so you may use the website in the future to see your admission card, results, etc.
+• Please remember these login credentials so you may use the website in the future to view your admission card, results, etc.

-• Re-login and begin filling out the second step of the form using the new login ID.
-Your educational history, exam center preferences, and category are all covered in the second phase.
+• Relogin and begin filling out the second step of the form using the new login ID.
+The second phase covers your educational history, exam centre preferences, and category.

 • You may select up to three test locations.

-• Before you ultimately submit the form in this stage, make sure all of the information is accurate and true to your knowledge since it cannot be changed afterward.
+• Before submitting the form in this stage, ensure all of the information is accurate and true to your knowledge since it cannot be changed afterward.

 • You must upload your photo and signature in the next section of the form.